- About Us

 PI Responsibilities Regarding Cost Share:

 Cost share included in an awarded project is a contractual obligation that must be documented and met.
 Any unmet cost share at the end of the award period may lead to a reduction in the total amount awarded from Sea Grant.
 Cost share expenses are auditable and must be verifiable from the partner’s organizational accounting records or similar source document.
 Cost share for Sea Grant projects cannot come from federal funds and cannot represent contributions to other federally assisted projects.
 All cost share must be allowable, reasonable and necessary costs to support the project.
 In the event that any of the costs are disallowed, the PI is responsible for reimbursing Sea Grant for the costs.
 The project PI must institute processes to obtain, track, document, verify and approve cost share commitments throughout the life of the award.
-The PI must report third-party cost share directly to the OSG office quarterly.
-The third-party cost-share form is here: Cost-Share from Outside Sources.
-OSU PIs also must report third-party cost share to OSRAA.
+The PI must report third-party cost share directly to the OSG office annually.
+The OSU third-party cost-share form is here: Cost-Share from Outside Sources.
+We will work with PIs to report third-party cost share to the Office of Sponsored Research and Award Administration (OSRAA).
 PIs must communicate and work with OSG on any revisions to cost share that may be necessary during the course of the project.

 The current names and contact information for students involved with the project must be provided to OSG for reporting purposes within 60 days of the award or as soon as students are identified, so that we can invite supported students to participate in Oregon Sea Grant Scholars activities.
 PIs should provide updates when students leave the project or graduate, and keep OSG informed of student employment and/or schooling for two years post-graduation, as required by the National Sea Grant Office.